tikene/Linkedin/README.md

 It's currently under development, if you encounter any issues please let me know using the Issues tab.

 **Features**:
-- Filter by job name and location
+- Filter by job name, location and experience
 - Settings are automatically saved to a config file
 - SMS & Bot verification supported